 Bedsworth said drug and alcohol abuse can run in families, and growing up in a “dysfunctional setting” might make one more vulnerable to turn to drugs or alcohol as a way to cope with stress as he or she grows up.
 Substance abuse is a mental health problem, though it can also accompany underlying issues such as depression or anxiety.
 While turning to drugs and alcohol for short-term management may work, Bedsworth said, in the long-term it “starts to mess up your life.”

-Hassett, who said he drank alcohol socially and as a coping mechanism his sophomore year, said his grandfather’s alcoholism and his own struggle with depression made him a prime candidate for developing a drinking problem.
+Hassett, who drank alcohol socially and as a coping mechanism his sophomore year, said his grandfather’s alcoholism and his own struggle with depression made him a prime candidate for developing a drinking problem.
 Hassett no longer consumes alcohol because of the medication he takes.
 He said if he metabolizes alcohol now, there could be serious, possibly fatal, complications.

 Even at moderate drinking levels, medications can interact with alcohol to result in “adverse health effects for the drinker,” Ron Weathermon, Pharm.D. and David W. Crabb, M.D. wrote in their paper “Alcohol and Medication Interactions” for the National Institute on Alcohol Abuse and Alcoholism.
 Two types of alcohol-medication interactions exist.
 With pharmacodynamic interactions, alcohol “enhances the effect of the medication” in the central nervous system.
 In pharmacokinetic interactions, however, alcohol interferes with the way the body metabolizes medication.